 Is Your Dog Overweight?

-Be wary of foods that are specifically labeled as “light” or “weight loss” formula.
-Often times, this is simply a marketing gimmick.
-Dr. Becker goes on to say that, “90 percent of the dog foods on the market contain ingredients that are not only biologically inappropriate for canines, but are also loaded with salt, fats and sugars.
+According to Dr. Becker, a well-known holistic veterinarian, “90% of the dog foods on the market contain ingredients that are not only biologically inappropriate for canines, but are also loaded with salt, fats and sugars.
 Most popular dog food brands contain up to 80 percent filler, primarily corn, wheat, rice and potato.
 These carbohydrates are added because a primarily meat-based mixture is expensive to produce.
 If your dog or cat is one of the millions of overweight pets, it is vital to get him on a healthier track starting now.”